andrew-goad/andrew-goad/README.md

 - challenger-strategy assessment
 - counteroffer governance
 - executive decision support
+- cross-platform lineage from PostgreSQL outputs and SAS controls to Power BI evidence
+- executive-to-application traceability through interactive release-impact analysis

 It is not a dashboard-only demonstration.
-It is a complete decision-system environment with relational implementation, controlled parameters, generated samples, validation evidence, archived campaign results, and executive reporting.
+It is a complete decision-system environment with relational implementation, controlled parameters, generated samples, independent reconciliation, validation evidence, archived campaign results, and an interactive Power BI consumption layer connecting executive conclusions to application-level evidence.

 ---